Armstrong Whitworth Albemarle: Design

 The two pilots sat side by side in the forward portion of the cockpit, while the radio operator was seated behind the pilots.
-The navigator's position was within in the aircraft's nose, and thus was forward of the cockpit.
+The navigator's position was in the aircraft's nose, and thus was forward of the cockpit.
 The bomb aimer's sighting panel was incorporated into the crew hatch in the underside of the nose.
 In the rear fuselage, several glazed panels were present so that a "fire controller" could help coordinate the aircraft's defensive turrets against attackers.
-The dorsal turret was a Boulton-Paul design, which was electrically-operated and originally armed with four Browning machine guns.
+The dorsal turret was a Boulton-Paul design, which was electrically operated and originally armed with four Browning machine guns.
 A fairing forward of the turret automatically retracted as the turret rotated to fire forwards.
 The original bomber configuration of the Albemarle required a crew of six including two gunners; one in the four-gun dorsal turret and one in a manually operated twin-gun ventral turret but only the first 32 aircraft, the Mk I Series I, were produced in such a configuration.

 As a bomber, the Albemarle was commonly considered to be inferior to several other aircraft already in RAF service, such as the Vickers Wellington; according to aviation author Ray Williams, the type was only used ever used as a bomber on two occasions.
 Accordingly, later built aircraft were configured as transports, called either "General Transport" (GT) or "Special Transport" (ST).
-Amongst the modifications made was the elimination of the ventral turret, while the dorsal unit was downgraded to a manually-operated twin gun arrangement; the internal space was heavily altered by the elimination of bomb-aiming apparatus and the rear fuselage tank.
+Amongst the modifications made was the elimination of the ventral turret, while the dorsal unit was downgraded to a manually operated twin gun arrangement; the internal space was heavily altered by the elimination of bomb-aiming apparatus and the rear fuselage tank.
 Additions also included a quick-release hook, installed at the rearmost part of the fuselage for the towing of gliders.
 When used as a paratroop transport, a maximum of ten fully armed troops could be carried; these paratroopers were provided with a dropping hatch in the rear fuselage along with a single large loading door in the starboard side of the fuselage.